Corporate Criminal Offences: FAQ’s

 What we are seeing from our conversations with other clients (from FTSE100 to smaller inbounds) is that typically the head of legal and/or the head of risk and compliance is accountable to the Board for ensuring compliance with the legislation (and specifically ensuring the right policies/procedures are in place).
 However, responsibility for ensuring the risks are identified and that policies/procedures are drawn up which reflect these risks will fall on the tax or finance function.

-7) We already have AML/KYC procedures in place.
+7) We already have Bribery Act and AML/KYC procedures in place.
 What more do we need to do?

-You may already have AML/KYC procedures in place (as well as any other financial crime procedures).
+You may already have financial and economic crime prevention procedures in place.
 These existing procedures are relevant but it is essential that a risk assessment which is specific to the facilitation of tax evasion is carried out and then mapped to the existing procedures.
 You need to bridge any gaps.

 8) What should the message be from the Board?